JManch/nixos/README.md

 ## Secret Management

-Secrets are managed using Agenix and are stored in a separate, private, repo.
+Secrets are managed using Agenix and are stored in a separate private repo.
 A private repo was required for storing personal packages and some slightly sensitive configuration (not sensitive enough to require encryption).
 Therefore, it was decided that secrets might as well be placed in the private